MarsLandingMedia/FuegoFS/README.md

 # FuegoFS

 FuegoFS is a lightweight file serving application for ServiceNow.
-It stores static file content in a custom table and exposes a REST endpoint so the files can be retrieved by path.
+It stores all of its file content assets in a custom table and exposes a REST endpoint so the files can be retrieved by path.
 This allows small assets or pages to be embedded directly within your instance.

 ---